lemoncheesecake/lemoncheesecake/doc/matchers.rst

 A matcher must inherit the :class:`Matcher <lemoncheesecake.matching.matcher.Matcher>` class and implements two methods:
 ``build_description`` and ``matches``.

-- the ``build_description`` method will build the description part of the matcher in the check description using the ``transformation`` function passed as argument.
-This function will do a transformation of the description such as conjugating the verb or turn it into its negative form depending on the calling context.
+- the ``build_description`` method will build the description part of the matcher in the check description using the instance of :class:`MatcherDescriptionTransformer <lemoncheesecake.matching.matcher.MatcherDescriptionTransformer>` passed as argument.
+This callable will do a transformation of the description such as conjugating the verb or turn it into its negative form depending on the calling context.
   The former example will produce this description for instance: ``Expect value to be a multiple of 2``.

   Here are two examples of transformations depending on the context::